Mando2024/mando2024/README.md

 I'm an experienced IT professional with an interest in technology and dedicated to solving problems.

-##Objective
+## Objective
 [Objective]
-My journey has led me to develop a passion for system engineer, system admin or cybersecurity.
-I am
+My journey has led me to develop a passion for dev ops and cybersecurity.
+I am eager to continue to transition into these fields.